Basilisk, Queensland: Geography

 The locality is almost entirely composed of the Basilisk Range which rises from land close to sea level at the east to a series of unnamed peaks of from 200 to 400 metres.
 The central and southern area of the locality forms the Basilisk Range National Park.
-While the northern part of the locality is freehold land, it has not generally been cleared.
-There are only a few small pockets of land at the foot of the range used for farming.
+While the northern part of the locality is freehold land, it is mostly undeveloped.
+The land use in the west of the locality is grazing on native vegetation.

 History

-The name Basilisk was the original name of the nearby town South Johnstone until 1954.